An Initiative of

 Support and Frequently Asked Questions:

-A detailed video tutorial outlining the proposal submission process via Oxford Abstracts, including a comprehensive walkthrough of the criteria and components, will soon be available.
-This resource is designed to assist potential proposal submitters for the Healthier Texas Summit.
+A video tutorial outlining the proposal submission process via Oxford Abstracts, including a detailed walkthrough of the criteria and components, is now available.
+This resource is designed to guide potential proposal submitters for the Healthier Texas Summit.

-If you have any immediate inquiries, please contact us at HTS@itstimetexas.org.
+For any immediate inquiries or further assistance, please contact us at summit@healthiertexas.org.

 Additional Support and FAQs:

-Deadline for Accepted Workshop Proposals to Submit Finalized Resources and Tools (by 5 p.m.
-CST).
+Deadline for Accepted Workshop Presenters to Submit Finalized Resources (by 5 p.m.
+CST)

-Deadline for Accepted Poster Presenters to Submit Digital Copy of Accepted Poster (by 5 p.m.
-CST).
+Deadline for Accepted Poster Presenters to Submit Digital Copies of Posters (by 5 p.m.
+CST)

 2024 Sponsors